tdauth/the-siege-of-minas-tirith/README.md

 Units will spawn automatically every X seconds.
 You can choose a command which is applied to the spawning units.
 For example, Mordor units can automatically attack the next gate of the city.

+## Features

+* Heroes from the Lord of the Rings movies.
+* Automatic unit spawns.
+* Unit upgrades for gold.
+* Custom Lord of the Rings items for gold.
+* Gates which can be opened/closed by players.
+* Trebuchets on towers.
+* Siege towers.
+* Multiboard with stats.
+* Automatic hero revival.
+* Hero repick.
+* Custom models, icons and textures fitting the movie.
+* Mocks via chat commands with sound effects.
+* Events from the movie with small video sequences.
+* Basic AI for computer-controlled players.
+* Automatic switch of players if all players from a team leave the game.
+* Torches during the night.
+* Destroyable buildings in the city which drop items.
+* Chat command to give players gold.

 ## Videos